minishift/minishift/docs/minishift_service_list.md

-## minishift service
+## minishift service list

-Gets the URL for the specified service in your local cluster
+Lists the URLs for the services in your local cluster

 ### Synopsis

-Gets the URL for the specified service in your local cluster
+Lists the URLs for the services in your local cluster

 ```
-minishift service [flags] SERVICE
+minishift service list [flags]
 ```

 ### Options

 ```
-  -n, --namespace="default": The service namespace
+  -n, --namespace="": The services namespace
-      --url[=false]: Display the kubernetes service URL in the CLI instead of opening it in the default browser
 ```

 ### Options inherited from parent commands